-NCAR|UCAR Diversity and Inclusion Statement
+NCAR/UCAR Diversity and Inclusion Statement

-At NCAR|UCAR, we must create an environment of full inclusion - a supportive and welcoming workplace that values all individuals and their perspectives, contributions, and ideas in the pursuit of NCAR|UCAR's mission.
-In order to achieve our goal of innovative, world-leading science and engineering, we recognize that being inclusive of diversity in our workforce is a fundamental requirement.
+At NCAR/UCAR, we see it as a moral and scientific imperative to create an environment of full inclusion - a supportive and welcoming workplace that values all individuals and their perspectives, contributions, and ideas in the pursuit of NCAR/UCAR's mission.
+We believe that everyone with the interest and skillset to work at NCAR/UCAR should have an equal opportunity to do so.
+We recognize that fostering a diverse, welcoming, and psychologically safe workplace is a fundamental requirement to achieving our goal of innovative, world-leading science, engineering, education, and management.

-Diversity requires the recruitment, development and retention of individuals with different perspectives, experiences, and values.
-These include but are not limited to the dimensions and intersections of race, ethnicity, gender identity and expression, sexual orientation, socio-economic status, age, physical abilities, neurodiversity, body shape and size, veteran status, religious beliefs, political beliefs, country of origin, discipline, job category, education level, cultural background, and marital and parental status.
+Conducting the best science requires the recruitment, development, and retention of individuals with different perspectives, experiences, and values.
+These include but are not limited to the dimensions and intersections of race, ethnicity, gender identity and expression, sexual orientation, socio-economic status, age, physical abilities, neurodiversity, body shape and size, veteran status, religious beliefs, political beliefs, citizenship, country of origin, academic discipline, job category, education level, cultural background, and marital and parental status.

-At NCAR|UCAR, our goal is to build a diverse and inclusive workforce and workplace environment.
+At NCAR/UCAR, our goal is to build a workforce and workplace environment that integrates values of diversity, equity, inclusion, and justice into the way that we operate and conduct research.

-The Critical Importance of Diversity and Inclusion at NCAR|UCAR
+The Critical Importance of Diversity and Inclusion at NCAR/UCAR